ericproffitt/TopicModelsVB.jl/README.md

 corp = corp[1:5000]
 fixcorp!(nsfcorp)

-# Notice that after keeping only the first 5000 documents, the lexicon-size post-fix is considerably smaller.
+# Notice that after keeping only the first 5000 documents, the post-fix lexicon is considerably smaller.

 nsflda = LDA(nsfcorp, 8)
 train!(corp, iter=150)